Is It Necessary to Burn Cash?

 - Be mindful of spending venture debt.
 Maintain open communication with your VCs regarding the level of burn they are comfortable with and the available options for more funding, if necessary.

 - If you have cash, rapidly growing revenue, strong support from VCs, and are in a position to pull ahead of your competitors, increasing your burn rate can be a powerful move to expand your business successfully.
 In this case, keep a close eye on the market, advises Suster.
 Your ability to scale back quickly in response to changing market conditions affects how much risk you can take safely.

 If you are a startup looking for financial advice or management, contact The Accountancy Cloud.
-We specialize in tech startups and will work closely with you to help your company achieve its financial goals.
+We specialise in tech startups and will work closely with you to help your company achieve its financial goals.